The impact of shades on your homes efficiency

 - West-facing windows – You can keep your shades open during the afternoon and evening hours for the windows on the west side.
 Blinds are also an appropriate option for west-facing windows (interior blinds are more suitable than exterior blinds in the winter because they will allow more heat in).

 Saving energy in your home can be that simple with window shade adjustments, but proper installation is also important.
-Keeping your shades as close to your window glass as possible will help minimize heat loss.
-Window shades with a double layer of fabric are even better, if they are an option for your space.
+Keeping your shades as close to your window glass as possible will help reduce heat loss.
+Window shades with a double layer of fabric are even better, if they are an option for you and your home.
 Lighter-colored window shades will reflect heat in the summer and darker-colored shades will obtain heat in the winter.

-People often forget the energy efficiency shades and blinds can provide for a home.
-If you are in need of increasing your comfort levels this winter and you think your windows could be the problem, invest in proper shades and follow our opening and closing tips until you’re ready for replacement windows.
+People often overlook the energy efficiency shades and blinds can give a home.
+If you are in need of increasing your comfort levels this winter and you think your windows could be the problem, invest in proper shades and follow our opening and closing tips until you’re prepared for replacement windows.
 Prairie Pella Wyoming LLC offers a variety of window shade and blind styles at our Cheyenne showroom, so come and visit us.
 You can also reach us at 307-632-6373 or set up an in-home appointment with us online so we can evaluate your windows and give you shade recommendations.